shuyangsun/notes/protocols/oauth_2_in_action/README.md

 ## Chapter 3.
 Building a simple OAuth client

+### 3.1.
+Register the client

+- The client and auth server knows about each other, the protocal does not specify how this happens.
+Usually the auth server assigns client ID and client secret.

+### 3.2 The authorization code grant type

+Call `/authorize` first to get an authorization code.

+- Redirect URIs, scopes to request are determined by the client, not auth server.
-The _Authorization Code_ grant type sends the resource owner to authorization server's authorization endpoint.
+- The _Authorization Code_ grant type sends the resource owner to authorization server's authorization endpoint.
 It is the most fundamental and complex core grant type, all other grant types are optimizations of this one.

+Call `/token` endpoint with the code.

+- The OAuth protocol requires the same redirect URI to be present for the `/token` endpoint if they were set for the `/authorize` endpoint.
+This prevents attackers from stealing authorization code and change to a malicious redirect URI.

+An attacker can call the `/callback` endpoint to fish for authorization codes, protect against it with the `state` parameter.

+### 3.4 Refresh token

+OAuth 2.1 requires a new refresh token to be sent with a new access token every time the token is refreshed.

+## Chapter 4.
+Building a simple OAuth protected resource